 Assembling Your Dish

 It’s time to put it all together!
 Start by placing a crab cake on the plate, topping it with a poached egg, and generously drizzling with hollandaise sauce.
 Garnish with fresh parsley if you like.
 And voila!
-You’ve created a stunning Crab Cake Eggs Benedict that’s ready to impress.
+You’ve created a stunning crab cake, and Eggs Benedict is ready to impress.

 “Cooking is like love.
 It should be entered into with abandon or not at all.” – Harriet Van Horne